-Now that you have a better idea of what counts as a liquid on a plane, let’s look at how much liquid you can take on a plane in both carry on baggage and checked baggage.
+Now that you have a better idea of what counts as a liquid on a plane, let’s look at how much liquid you can take on a plane in checked baggage and carry on baggage.

-In case you’re not familiar, here’s a review of the TSA liquid allowance on a plane.
-These rules apply to liquid you pack in your carry on baggage.
+In case you’re not familiar, here’s a review of the TSA liquid allowance on planes.
+These rules apply to liquid you bring in your carry on baggage.

 All liquids containers must fit into one clear quart-sized (roughly liter-sized) zip top bag.